IRM not returning error status on bad setting

 09:55:17.360000 IP clx39.fnal.gov.acnet > node065a.fnal.gov.acnet: UDP, length 40 0x0000: 4500 0044 0000 4000 4011 2c32 83e1 7827 E..D..@.@.,2..x' 0x0010: 83e1 8e8d 1a91 1a91 0030 0eb9 0002 0000 .........0......
 0x0020: 6e09 270e 779c 193c 002e 1fc4 0028 0001 n.'.w..<.....(..
 0x0030: 0001 03a5 0304 1901 065a 000b 0000 0002 .........Z......
 0x0040: 0000 0008 ....
 09:55:17.360472 IP node065a.fnal.gov.acnet > clx39.fnal.gov.acnet: UDP, length 20 0x0000: 4500 0030 7215 0000 3f11 fb30 83e1 8e8d E..0r...?..0....
 0x0010: 83e1 7827 1a91 1a91 001c 7622 0004 0000 ..x'......v"....
 0x0020: 6e09 270e 779c 193c 002e 1fc4 0014 0000 n.'.w..<........

 If the IRM simply returned a BAD_LENGTH status, it would have greatly reduced the debugging needed to fix our problem.
 The IRMs need to report bad settings.

-#3 Updated by Richard Neswold about 4 years ago
+#3 Updated by Richard Neswold almost 5 years ago

 The Linac system should probably return statuses using the Linac facility code, 36.
 The correct status appears to be [36 -40] which, according to the documentation, states: